en

 Explanations about Sake on the Sake Brewery & Tasting Tour in Tokoname

-Tokoname is easily accessible from Nagoya via Meitetsu train.
+Tokoname is easily accessible from Nagoya via the Meitetsu line.
 The trains bound for Central Japan International Airport all pass through Tokoname Station.
 The one-way trip takes 30 minutes and costs 680 yen for a non-reserved seat.

 If you want to visit Tokoname from the airport take the Meitetsu line to Tokoname Station.
 It’s a 5-minute ride that costs 310 yen.
 Tokoname is actually an excellent place to visit if you have a long layover at Chubu Centrair International Airport.

-If you want to know more about Chubu Centrair International Airport read our post about all the things you can do there.
+If you want to know more about all the things you can do at Chubu Centrair International Airport, read our in-depth post.

 Did you enjoy this article?